Living and studying in Germany

 - Some jokes about the Germans

-- Some sketches of the probably greatest German comedian ever: Loriot at youtube (in German with English subtitles)
+- Some sketches of probably the greatest German comedian ever: Loriot on youtube (in German with English subtitles)

 - A more contemporary German comedian Michael Mittermeier (in English)

-Chinese version of the homepage of the Confucius Institute – which location is about 100 m from the MAOT office.
+Chinese version of the homepage of the Confucius Institute – which is located about 200 m from the MAOT office.

 Living in Erlangen

-- A collection of a good many of pictures by a private photographer.
+- A collection of pictures by a private photographer.